m-anish/APC1/README.md

 ## Installation

-To use this library, simply copy the folder `apc1` into a subfolder `lib`.
+To use this library, simply copy the folder `apc1` into a subfolder `lib` on the target device.

 ## License